joshwadd/Advanced_Lane_Detection/README.md

 Having identified all possible pixels that could potentially be associated with lane lines in this image and transformed into a overhead perspective, the task is now to explicitly decide which pixels do belong to a lane line and which lane line they belong to.

-To do this we must first blindly search the image using a sliding window method to find the left and ri
+To do this we must first blindly search the image using a sliding window method to find the left and right l

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTIyNTQ0OTYxMV19
+eyJoaXN0b3J5IjpbLTQ3OTI3ODg4OF19
 -->